cehfisher/accessibility-talks/README.md

 - [ ] Promote the video series as a whole.
 Remind people that if they subscribe to the channel, they will get notices automatically (ie. when a new video is up, or info on the next event, etc).
 - [ ] Try to get 100 YouTube subscribers.
 If that happens, the URL can be changed to something more user friendly.
 Currently it is just a long string of randomness.
 - [ ] Find additional places to add the event, to reach more people.
 - [ ] Work on captions/transcripts of older videos.
+Places for help transcribing: https://www.rev.com/, https://www.happyscribe.co/, https://www.temi.com/